Transverse momentum broadening in semi-inclusive deep inelastic scattering at next-to-leading order: Transverse momentum broadening at next-to-leading order

 For real corrections, there are in total 16 diagrams corresponding to four different kinds of subprocesses mentioned above: soft-soft double scattering, hard-hard double scattering and the interferences between them, as shown in Fig.~\ref{fig-central}.
 Let us take the soft-soft double scattering in Fig.~\ref{fig-central}(a) as an example to outline the essential steps for calculating the NLO contributions to the transverse momentum broadening, and all the other subprocesses could be evaluated in the same manner. \bef \psfig{file=figs/central-ss.eps, width=1.5in} 0.3in \psfig{file=figs/central-hh.eps, width=1.5in} 0.3in \psfig{file=figs/central-sh.eps, width=1.5in} 0.3in \psfig{file=figs/central-hs.eps, width=1.5in} {The central-cut diagrams for (a) soft-soft, (b) hard-hard, (c) soft-hard, and (d) hard-soft double scatterings in SIDIS.
-The short bars indicate the propagators where the soft pole and hard pole arise.
-The ``$H$"-blobs represent the hard $2\to 2$ processes as shown in Fig. \ref{fig-Hrepresent}.} \eef
+The short bars indicate the propagators where the soft poles arise, while the crosses indicate the propagators where the hard poles arise.
+The ``$H$" blobs represent the hard $2\to 2$ processes as shown in Fig. \ref{fig-Hrepresent}.} \eef

 \bef \psfig{file=figs/Hrepresent.eps, width=4in} \eef